TitanX999/Accessibility-Manager/README.md

 ### Disclaimer

 This is a **FORK** of Accessibility Manager.
-If you are looking for the original version, please visit the [WuDi-ZhanShen](https://github.com/WuDi-ZhanShen/AccessibilityManager).
+If you are looking for the original version, please visit the [@Widu-ZhanShen](https://github.com/WuDi-ZhanShen/AccessibilityManager) Repository.

 ### Introduction